Are you planning to start a new salon or looking forward to revamping your current one?

 • Keep it clutter-free.
 This is the first space that the clients see when they walk through the salon door.
 You would not want to greet them with a messy salon desk.
 Decide the items required to keep on hand at the desk and figure out how to conceal the rest.

 • Placement is key.
 If you intend on selling retail inventory along with salon services, avoid placing them behind the reception desk.
-However, it may seem like a great space to showcase your products, the desk and the receptionist will be an unnecessary barrier.
+However, it may seem like a great space to showcase your products, but the desk and the receptionist will be an unnecessary barrier.
 Clients like to have easy accessibility while browsing and buying products which will lead to more sales.

-Tips on Selecting your Salon Furniture
+Tips on Selecting Your Salon Furniture

 Once your layout and design are set, it’s time to shop for furniture and decor.
 Be it an online store or an established salon furniture supplier, here are some tips that will help you quicken the process.